getfem/getfem/doc/sphinx/source/project/libdesc.rst

 The main concepts manipulated by the interface are a limited number of objects (Fem, Mesh, MeshFem, Model ...), the associated methods and some functions defined on these objects.

-A special effort has been done to facilitate the addition of new objects, methods and functions to the interface without doing it separetaly for each partsupported script langage (Python, Scilab, Matlab).
+A special effort has been done to facilitate the addition of new objects, methods and functions to the interface without doing it separetaly for each partsupported script language (Python, Scilab, Matlab).

 All the information needed to build the interface for the different objects, methods and functions is contained in the files `interface/src/gf*.cc`.
 A python script (`bin/extract_doc`) produces all the necessary files from the information it takes there.
 In particular, it produces the python file getfem.py, the matlab m-files for the different functions and objects (including subdirectories) and it also produces the automatic documentations.

-To make all the thing works automatically, a certain number of rules have to be respected:
+To make all the things work automatically, a certain number of rules have to be respected:

 * An object have to be defined by three files on the interface